heades/note-template/README.md

 prefixes all Ott commands with `$(OTTPrefix)`.
 I usually set the latter to my language name.

-Then in [note.tex](note.tex) update the lines
+Then in [paper.tex](paper.tex) update the line

 ```
-%% Change "spec" to language prefix.
+%% Change "spec" to the language prefix.
 \input{spec-inc}

-\begin{document}
-%% Change "spec" to language prefix.
-\specall
-\end{document}
 ```

 with your new `$(OTTPrefix)`.

-That's it, you can now build the note with custom names.
+That's it, you can now build the paper with custom names.